NorskRegnesentral/shapr/cran-comments.md

   certain .rds-files if and only if the test fails.
 I changed the default behavior so that it no longer overwrites the files.
 We also have some scripts under inst/scripts that writes to disk.
 These are now added to .Rbuildignore.
-Please let me know more precisely what the issue is if this is not satisfactory.
+Please let me know more precisely what the issue is if these fixes are not satisfactory.
 * Deleted a call to rm(list=ls()) in a script under inst/scripts.
 I could not find any other modifications of .GlobalEnv in the vignette as suggested.

 # Revision round 1

 * Reduced title length
 * Removed examples from unexported functions